oap-project/raydp/README.md

 raydp.stop_spark()
 ```
+Please refer to [NYC Taxi PyTorch Estimator](./examples/pytorch_nyctaxi.py) and [NYC Taxi Tensorflow Estimator](./examples/tensorflow_nyctaxi.py) for full examples.

 ## MPI on Ray

-RayDP also provides a simple API to running MPI job on top of Ray.
+RayDP also provides an API for running MPI job on Ray.
 Currently, we support three types of MPI: `intel_mpi`, `openmpi` and `MPICH`.
 You can refer [doc/mpi.md](./doc/mpi.md) for more details.

 ## More Examples
 Not sure how to use RayDP?
 Check the `examples` folder.
 We have added many examples showing how RayDP works together with PyTorch, TensorFlow, XGBoost, Horovod, and so on.
 If you still cannot find what you want, feel free to post an issue to ask us!